stevearc/aerial.nvim/README.md

   -- Fold code when you open/collapse symbols in the tree.
   -- Only works when manage_folds = true
   link_tree_to_folds = true,

-  -- Use symbol tree for folding.
-Set to true or false to enable/disable -- 'auto' will manage folds if your previous foldmethod was 'manual' manage_folds = false,

   -- Set default symbol icons to use patched font icons (see https://www.nerdfonts.com/) -- "auto" will set it to true if nvim-web-devicons or lspkind-nvim is installed.